roman-milk/roman-milk.github.io/oh-submission.md

  "Don't tease that cunt of yours, fuck it Kimberly.
 Fuck it like you allowed your son to fuck your pussy," Lucy said, purposely pushing her friend.

  Kimberly blushed at her naughty, incestuous submission and the reality her best friend knew of her twisted obedience.
 She slid the end of the heel inside her burning box as she asked, "Don't you think it was wrong what I did with Cinthia and Ben?"
-Report_Story #3